SupahNickie/RailsPortfolio/README.md

 October 14, 2013

 - Finished writing tests for CRUD actions in the Projects section.
+Renamed Heroku app to http://case-railsportfolio.herokuapp.com